-- 8. Current and Pending Support: This should be provided only for the PI and Co-PIs. - Facilities, Equipment, and Other Resources (1-page limit): Provide a description of the facilities and major instrumentation that are available for training purposes.
+- 8. Current and Pending Support: This must be provided for all core participants listed in section 4a. - 9.
+Facilities, Equipment, and Other Resources: Provide a description of the facilities and major instrumentation that are available for training purposes.
 Inclusion of voluntary committed cost sharing is prohibited for NRT proposals. - 10.
-Supplementary Documentation: One letter, up to two pages in length, from the appropriate senior university administrator is required and should describe institutional support for the traineeship program and how successful programmatic elements and any associated institutional policies and infrastructure will be sustained after award closure.
-The letter additionally should confirm that NRT trainees on stipend will not be charged for tuition and other required costs of education.
+Supplementary Documentation: Supporting Letters:

+One letter, up to two pages in length, from the appropriate senior university administrator is required and should describe institutional support for the traineeship program and how successful programmatic elements and any associated institutional policies and infrastructure will be sustained after award closure.
 In addition to the letter from the senior university administrator, up to eight other supporting letters, each one page long, may be provided from partner organizations, including international ones, describing their specific contributions (e.g., internships, mentorship, and laboratory access) to the traineeship.